-The Warren Housing Authority is a Section 8 and Public Housing public housing agency in Warren, Rhode Island.
+Warren Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of March 31st, 2016 the Warren Housing Authority manages 195 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Warren Housing Authority manages 168 active Housing Choice Vouchers.

 |Standard||Ported Out||Non-Elderly Disabled|